-From September 2024, if you are working you'll be able to get 15 hours free childcare for a child aged 9-23 months.
+Working families can also get 15 hours free childcare for children aged 9-23 months.

 In Wales parents in work and training can get up to 30 hours a week free early years provision and childcare.
 In some parts of Wales 12.5 hours free childcare is also available for two-year-olds.
 Contact your local Family Information Service for details.